Shall we have some tea...

 They become history.

-This collaboration is an attempt to convey the grand scale of history through a soft and creative language.
+This collaboration was an attempt to convey the grand scale of history through a soft and creative language.
 After all, while history is a great wind that blows through time, it’s also trivial like crumbs that fall while we chat.

-Great thanks to Multicultural Arts Victoria and The Ownership Project for making this show happen.
+Special thanks to Multicultural Arts Victoria and The Ownership Project for making this show happen.